-Tailored cover
+Additional cover

-There are many reasons that you may want to apply for Tailored cover:
+There are many reasons that you may want to apply for Additional cover:

-- you have previously cancelled your cover and want to reapply, - you simply want to increase the level of cover.
+- · you're not eligible for Standard insurance cover, - you have previously cancelled your cover and want to reapply, - you simply want to increase the level of cover, or - you want to change the basis of insurance provided by Standard cover.

 Any application for insurance cover is subject to acceptance by the insurer.
 Satisfactory evidence of health may be required.
-Australian Retirement Trust reserves the right to limit the amount of Tailored cover provided.
+Australian Retirement Trust reserves the right to limit the amount of Additional cover provided.
 Cover will commence on the date the insurer accepts your application.